MrMaDGaME/Bato/README.md

 In order to run Bato, you have to:

--from the directory "Bato", use the command "make".
+-> from the directory "Bato", use the command "make".

-->move to the directory src via command "cd GUImove/src/".
+-> move to the directory src via command "cd GUImove/src/".

-->run bato using the command "./bato".
+-> run bato using the command "./bato".

-->finally play bato
+-> finally play bato